ORGANISATIONAL BEHAVIOUR - 2020/1

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate your knowledge and understanding of the theories and the concepts of organisational behaviour and your ability to critically evaluate the theories and concepts of organisational behaviour.

 Thus, the summative assessment for this module consists of:

 - Closed book examination (2 hours)

-The essay is built around you undertaking a critical evaluation of a given topic in the literature of organisational behaviour in which you will be expected to identify relevant theoretical models, key assumptions, and central debates which contribute to the insightful understanding of the theory or concept.
-The examination assesses theoretical understanding both in terms of breadth and depth by requiring you to answer two questions out of a choice of six.
+Your answer in the exam is built around an action plan to resolve the conflict in case by using using leadership skills, outlining their approach and the rationale.
+It needs to be supported by relevant theoretical models, key assumptions, and central debates which contribute to the insightful understanding of the theory or concept.
+The examination assesses your ability to apply your theoretical understanding both in terms of breadth and depth by requiring you to answer a scenario based question.
 These involve critical evaluation of a theory or concept of organisational behaviour.

 Formative assessment and feedback

 An inquiry-based learning approach is used as the principal strategy for marking and feedback on this module.
 This means you will be provided with resources to support your progression process and allow you to analyse your own strengths and weaknesses and therefore improve your academic performance.
 These include:

 - Option to write an essay.
 This will not be marked.
 The aim is to offer you an opportunity to practice on an essay writing and focus on your learning.